SO BEFORE YOU GO RUNNING OFF TO

-So take as many precautions as you can—write the best script, get the most cost-effective producer and developed the best strategy, then go for it.
+So take as many precautions as you can—write the best script, get the most cost-effective producer, develop the best strategy, then go for it!

 Joanne Butcher is a business coach for filmmakers working on sales, fundraising, business and money.
 You can reach her via email or her website.